 How to Become a Registered Dietitian

-Registered dietitians share the energizing goal of improving the quality of life through nutrition.
-As experts in human nutrition, these professionals help people to prevent and manage disease by eating the right foods, and they often work closely with physicians to make sure patients receive safe and appropriate nourishment.
+Registered dietitians share the increasingly important goal of improving health through good nutrition.
+As experts in human nutrition, these professionals work in a variety of settings to help people prevent and manage disease by eating the right foods.
+They often work closely with nurses, physicians, chefs, business owners and others to promote good health in people’s lives.

-Registered dietitians’ expertise in food chemistry, disease process and biology help them to create personalized nutrition plans for patients with a wide variety of nutritional goals.
-They help patients:
+Registered dietitians’ expertise in food chemistry, disease process and metabolism helps them to create personalized nutrition plans for patients and clients with a wide variety of nutritional goals.
+In medical settings, they help patients:

-- Gain or lose weight (obesity, pregnancy, eating disorders)
+- Gain or lose weight (obesity, pregnancy, elder care)

-- Manage chronic conditions (heart disease, high blood pressure)
+- Manage chronic conditions (high cholesterol, high blood pressure, obesity)

 - Withstand the rigors of treatment regimens (dialysis for kidney failure)

 Many diseases and their life-altering consequences are preventable through small daily adjustments to diet.
-Registered dietitians help people make the important nutritional changes that improve their health and quality of life now and into the future.
+Certain diseases like cardiovascular disease can even be reversed through guided healthy eating.
+RDs play a large part in helping people make the important nutritional changes that improve their health and quality of life now and in the future.

 Registered dietitians work in a wide variety of health care settings, including: